 Smith is well known for his research on the neuroscience of emotion and is currently supported by an NSERC Operating Grant that was recently renewed for the next five years.
 Bringing his expertise to bear on this new line of research promises to help us understand better gambling behaviour and the harm caused by addiction to slot machines.

 The Psychology Department is pleased to announce that the provincial government has approved a third Psychology program: the 4-year General B.A. in Psychology!
-This program will be available for declaration in Fall 2017, but students who would like to take this program may begin taking the required courses (commencing with Psyc-1000).
+This program will be available for declaration in Fall 2016.
+Hence, students who would like to take this program may begin taking the required courses (commencing with Psyc-1000).